asad-gulshair/Flange-Dimension-Compliance-System/README.md

 | Annotation Tools | Roboflow, CVAT |
 | Visualization | Matplotlib, Plotly |
 | Deployment | Docker, REST APIs |

+Dataset and code will be availlabe as per request and only for reserch purpose not for professioanl use.